TheArturthur/CoppermindScraper/Cosmere/Elhokar Kholin.md

  by  Grant M. Hansen  Drinking
 After Sadeas's betrayal at the [[Battle of the Tower\|Battle of the Tower]], Dalinar came to visit Elhokar in his sitting room.
 Elhokar started talking but Dalinar interrupted him by kicking him in the chest while still wearing his shardplate.
 When the king shouted for his guards, no one responded.
 Dalinar overpowered the king and pointed out that the guards were his men.
-Elhokar then admitted it he had cut his own saddle strap, in an attempt to draw attention to his safety.
+Elhokar then admitted that he had cut his own saddle strap, in an attempt to draw attention to his safety.
 Dalinar then placed his hand on the king's chest and made clear that if he wanted Elhokar dead it would have already happened.
 Dalinar then ordered Elhokar to name him Highprince of War.
 He then laid out his plan for the future.
 Elhokar was astonished when Dalinar told him he was now courting his mother.

 Kaladin arrived at the king's room to change the guards.
 Elhokar was impressed by his thoroughness.
 The king held council with his family and their most trusted advisers.
 The king was worried about the response from the highprinces to the recent proclamations.
 He feared Dalinar's actions would end the kingdom.
 Dalinar then explained his plan.
 He wanted the highprinces to be mad, to make them think about their roles and actions, combined with the threat to take it all away.
 He suggested that Adolin started dueling other shardbearers for their shards.
 Elhokar responded by saying the highprinces wouldn't like it.
 They enjoyed their sports and fun, and would likely send assassins.
 Dalinar insisted they needed to do it anyway, and added, to Elhokar's amazement, that he was going to refound the Knights Radiant.